Requesting Police Reports

 According to State Statute, the charge is 50 cents for each side copied.
-In addition to the payment, written requests must also include a self-addressed stamped envelope and sent to: The Bloomfield Police Department; Attention: Records Unit; 785 Park Avenue; Bloomfield, CT 06002.
+In addition to the payment, written requests must also include a self-addressed stamped envelope and send to:

 If you lose an infraction or summons ticket, we will also copy these for you.
-Requests that require special considerations may result in an increased cost, at times including labor cost.
+Requests that require special considerations may result in an increased cost, at times including labor costs.